arcus/education_modules/data_storage_models/data_storage_models.md

 ### Quiz: Cloud Storage

-True or False: Cost of storage in the cloud is inversely related to how quickly data can be accessed.
+True or False: Cost of storage in the cloud is directly related to how quickly data can be accessed.

-[( )] TRUE
+[(X)] TRUE
-[(X)] FALSE
+[( )] FALSE
 ***
 <div class = "answer">

-The most economical storage in the cloud is coldline or archival tier storage.
+The cheapest storage in the cloud is coldline or archival tier storage.
 This option can offer up to a several day retrieval time.

 </div>
 ****